List of Courage the Cowardly Dog characters: Katz

-Katz is a sadistic red tabby cat with a British accent.
-He is Courage's nemesis and the show's most recurring antagonist, though Muriel and Eustace consistently fail to recognize him.
+Katz (voiced by Paul Schoeffler) is a sadistic red tabby cat with a British accent.
+He is Courage's nemesis and the show's most recurring main antagonist, though Muriel and Eustace consistently fail to recognize him.
 He specializes in scam businesses and is extremely sadistic.
-Many of his businesses involve torturing or outright killing his customers; for example, in "Night at the Katz Motel," he fed his motel residents to flesh-eating spiders, and in "Klub Katz," he transformed the vacationers into machines to fight for him gladiator-style.
-In "Katz Under the Sea" he invites visitors to a submarine, distracting them with a performer and attempts to blow up the vessel using TNT.
+Many of his businesses involve torturing or outright killing his customers.
 All of his businesses enforce a strict "No Dogs Allowed" policy, forcing Courage to sneak in.
-He often challenges Courage to ironically banal games such as wall-ball and staring contests, which Courage invariably loses; nevertheless, he is always defeated in the end.
-Unlike the rest of the show's villains, he is frequently accompanied by his own theme, which consists of a sinister hip-hop beat.
+He often challenges Courage to ironically banal games such as wall-ball and staring contests, which Courage invariably loses.

+Cajun Fox

+Cajun Fox (voiced by Paul Schoeffler) is an orange sunglass-wearing fox obsessed with cooking who appears in "Cajun Granny Stew" and "Ball of Revenge".
+He kidnaps Muriel to make a stew, using her as the final ingredient, but he ends up falling into the pot of stew himself when Courage falls on top of him and Muriel just as he is about to throw Muriel into the pot.